WDI-SEA/notes/05-node-express/express-intro/01Intro-to-Express.md

 npm install express
 ```

 ***Pause!*** Open your project file tree in sublime and notice the new files that appear.
-This happens when you use npm to install a package locally, but only once!
-These files are only needed to run third party modules so they appear when you install one but wont duplicate if you install more than one.

-* node_modules folder
-* package-log.json
+####node_modules
+Each time you use npm to install a new package, this folder will populate with the package you installed, _along with all the dependencies of that package_.
+That's why you'll see several files that look like they have nothing to do with the package you were trying to install.
+They are helper packages for the one you're going to use!
+More on this folder [here](https://docs.npmjs.com/files/folders).

+####package-lock.json
+This file keeps track of your npm install history.
+As we just learned, when we use npm to install a package, there may be several other dependencies installing behind the scenes.
+Think of package-lock.json as the commit history for this activity.
+More on this file [here](https://docs.npmjs.com/files/package-lock.json).

+_No need to mess with any of these automatically generated files!
+NPM takes care of the modifications/additions for you each time you install/uninstall a package._

+###package.json:
-Also take a look at the package.json file.
-Notice that express now shows up in the dependencies field.
-All third party modules will be listed here automatically when you use npm to install them.
+Reveist the package.json file.
+Notice that express and the version number now shows up in the dependencies field.
+All third party modules will be listed here automatically when you use npm to install them (but the dependencies of _those_ files will not be listed here).

 ### 4. Create your entry point file.
 ```bash